88 Sights in Venice, Italy (with Map and Images)

 The Museo Storico Navale is a naval history museum located in the Castello district of Venice, near the Venetian Arsenal.
 The museum was established by the Regia Marina in 1919.
 Its collections include items relating to the naval and maritime history of Venice, and it has a large number of ship models and weapons on display.

-The Parco Savorgnan is a public park in the Venetian district (sestors) Cannaregio in the size of around 9500 m².
-He originally belonged to the neighboring Palazzo Savorgnan, the residence of the Venetian noble family of the same name, which is used today for school purposes.
-The old and sometimes exotic plant stock was previously protected by temporary glass houses.
-Today the park is owned by the municipality and the province of Venice and also includes the green area belonging to the Palazzo Venier Manfin.
-It is one of the rare inner -city green areas of the lagoon city and serves mainly recovery purposes.
-Remains of the old garden staff, for example a pavilion, have been preserved.
+The Parco Savorgnan is a public park in the Venetian district (sestiere) Cannaregio with the size of about 9500 m².
+It originally belonged to the neighboring Palazzo Savorgnan, the residence of the Venetian noble family of the same name, which is now used for educational purposes.
+The old and partly exotic plant population used to be protected by temporary greenhouses.
+Today, the park is owned by the Municipality and the Province of Venice and also includes the green area belonging to Palazzo Venier Manfrin.
+It is one of the rare inner-city green spaces of the lagoon city and is mainly used for recreational purposes.
+Remnants of the old garden staffage, such as a pavilion, have been preserved.

 Le Eremite is a small Catholic church in the Dorsoduro area of Venice, Italy.
 It was built at the end of the 17th century for Augustinian nuns.
 It formed part of a larger complex which included a convent and schools run by the nuns.
 The schools ran until the middle of the last century and taught children of all ages - from infants to high school.
 The church is dedicated to Jesus, Mary and Joseph.
 Construction was completed in 1694.

-The Rocchetta lighthouse or also Alberoni lighthouse is located in Alberoni-Malamocco on the Lido of Venice.
-Originally built to indicate the port to ships coming from the lagoon that intended to leave, it was then upgraded to also serve incoming ships, when navigation through the port of Malamocco was made bidirectional.
+The Rocchetta lighthouse or also the Alberoni lighthouse is located in Alberoni-Malamocco on the Lido of Venice.
+Originally built to indicate the port to ships coming from the lagoon that intended to leave, it was later upgraded to serve incoming ships as well, when navigation through the port of Malamocco was made bidirectional.
 The lighthouse overlooks the lagoon but is also visible from the Adriatic Sea.

 San Simeone Profeta, also known as San Simeone Grande is a church in the sestiere of Santa Croce in Venice, Italy.
 The adjective Grande distinguishes this church from the San Simeone Piccolo, which was smaller in size until its 18th-century reconstruction.
 The near palaces are Palazzo Gradenigo and Palazzo Soranzo Cappello.